rgmelvin/solana-email/README.md

    yarn test

 ### Usage
-Interact with the program using the Anchor TypeScript client.
-For example, to register a new user:
+You can interact with the deployed program using the Anchor TypeScript client.
+Below are examples for each of the main instructions.

+### Register a New User

+This example creates a new user profile.
+The PDA (Program Derived Address) for the user profile derived from the seed "user_profile" and the owner's public key.

    ```ts
    const provider = anchor.AnchorProvider.local();